Global Learning Unit Plan Outlines

 Resources for Out-of-School Time Programs

-Asia Society convened a working group with the Statewide Afterschool Networks in Connecticut, Minnesota, New Hampshire, and Ohio to create trainings and resources that will help programs implement global learning activities.
-These global learning unit plan outlines are one-page examples of developmentally appropriate unit plan outlines in typical afterschool content areas.
-Each activity in the unit builds upon the last, connects across the four domains of global competence, and leads to sample program outcomes.
+The Center for Global Education created example learning units to support out-of-school time (OST) programs with implementing global learning activities.
+These one-page global learning unit plan outlines include examples of developmentally appropriate unit plan outlines in typical afterschool content areas.
+Each activity in the unit builds upon the last, connects across the four domains of global competence, and leads to sample program and youth outcomes.

-Because standalone activities typically don’t develop competencies, the goal of the quick sheets is to support programs with creating intentional, integrated, connected, and sustained activities that lead to youth competency development and the program’s stated outcomes.
-While the unit plan outlines include enough detail so a youth workers could practically envision the implementation of the unit plan, they are not meant to be prescriptive; there is no one right way to implement global learning activities during afterschool.
-These outlines come with a Creative Commons license, so practitioners can freely use and adapt them for their specific purposes.
-Staff can use the activity planning template to write down their own global learning unit plan ideas or to further customize the ideas on the outlines.
+Because standalone activities typically don’t develop competencies, the goal of the unit plan outlines is to support programs with creating intentional, integrated, connected, and sustained activities that lead to youth competency development and the program’s stated outcomes.
+While the unit plan outlines include enough detail so youth work professionals could practically envision the implementation of the unit plan, they are not meant to be prescriptive; there is no one right way to implement global learning activities during out-of-school time.
+Practitioners can freely use and adapt the unit plan outlines or use the planning template to write down their own global learning unit plan ideas.

-Read through our Guidance on Using Unit Plan Outlines for Out-of-School Time for an overview of ways to use these resources and a sample approach to the literacy unit, or just click on one of the quick sheets below.
+Read through our Guidance on Using Unit Plan Outlines for Out-of-School Time for an overview of ways to use these resources and a sample approach to the literacy unit, or just click on one of the unit plan outline examples below.